jhanley634/testing-tools/problem/reviewing/reviewing.md

 It could be the case that a quick casual reading leaves one confused, and some tricky concept requires more careful reading.
-But maybe adding a sentence about that tricky aspect is warranted.
+Maybe adding a sentence about that tricky aspect is warranted.
 \blank